caglanakpinar/qwen_customized_with_tiny_lora/README.md

 ## Benchmark Results

-Six adapter runs evaluated against the base model, raw numbers in [`outputs/eval_results.json`](outputs/eval_results.json).
-The four groups below do **not** share an eval split: run 4 (`checkpoint-3200`) was scored after a newer generated dataset version — weighted toward code-generation tasks — was added, with different `num_eval_samples`/generation settings too (500 rows for run 4, an unrecorded count for 1-3); run 5 (`checkpoint-7500`, continued from `checkpoint-3200`) was scored against a rebuilt split again; and run 6 (`checkpoint-16000`) again lands on a base row that matches neither.
+Seven runs evaluated against the base model — six LoRA/TinyLoRA adapters plus one [`layer_expand`](configs/sft_layer_expand.yaml) run, which trains a whole appended transformer block rather than an adapter (see [`layer_expand_install.sh`](layer_expand_install.sh)).
+Raw numbers for runs 1-5 are in [`outputs/eval_results.json`](outputs/eval_results.json); runs 6 and 7 exist only as the printed `eval.sh` table, not saved JSON.
+The five groups below do **not** share an eval split: run 4 (`checkpoint-3200`) was scored after a newer generated dataset version — weighted toward code-generation tasks — was added, with different `num_eval_samples`/generation settings too (500 rows for run 4, an unrecorded count for 1-3); run 5 (`checkpoint-7500`, continued from `checkpoint-3200`) was scored against a rebuilt split again; run 6 (`checkpoint-16000`) again lands on a base row that matches neither; and run 7 (`layer_expand checkpoint-11200`) lands on a sixth base row again.
 The base model is frozen, so a base row that moves is proof the data moved.
-Each group is scored against its own base row — compare within a group, not
-across:
+Each group is scored against its own base row — compare within a group, not across:

 | Run | eval_loss | perplexity | rouge_l_f1 | token_f1 | code_valid_rate |
 |---|---|---|---|---|---|